Skip to content

 R100Tasting (5 wines)

-The wine tasting is housed in the original 250-year-old cellar with whitewashed walls and a thatched roof.
-The signature wine is the Buiten Blanc, a Cape blend of Sauvignon Blanc and SΓ©millon that has been in production for decades and is a regular feature on Cape Town wine lists.
-Their reconstruction of the historical Constantia dessert wine is called 1769, after the year the original recipe was perfected by Hendrik Cloete.
-The estate's restaurant has held a place on Cape Town's "best restaurant" lists for over twenty years.
+You taste in the original 250-year-old cellar, white-walled and thatch-roofed.
+The wine to try is the Buiten Blanc, an easy-drinking white that blends Sauvignon Blanc with Sémillon and has been on Cape Town wine lists for decades.
+Their version of the old Constantia sweet wine is called 1769, after the year Hendrik Cloete perfected the original recipe.
+The restaurant has been on the city's "best of" lists for more than twenty years.

-Factoid Buitenverwachting allows you to bring a picnic blanket and lay it out on their lawns under the oak trees – but you must buy your food and wine from the estate's cafe and wine shop.
-It is one of the only wine farms in the Cape with this picnic-on-the-lawns culture, and it is reason enough to visit on a Saturday afternoon between October and April.
+Factoid You can spread a blanket on the lawns under the oak trees and picnic, as long as you buy the food and wine from the farm's own cafe and shop.
+Very few Cape farms still do this, and it is reason enough on its own to come on a Saturday afternoon between October and April.

 AddressKlein Constantia Road, Constantia 7806